Trip Summary and Itinerary Map

 In the middle of Penola Straits lies Yalour Island which is one of the most attractive Adelie Penguin colonies on the Peninsula.
 On a sunny day, the views across to Mt.
 Shackleton and the peninsula plateau beyond are spectacular.
 In good weather we would anchor off here for the morning and go ashore.

 The afternoon and night would be spent only a few miles away at the Ukrainian scientific station Vernadsky.
 This was formerly the British Antarctic Survey base Faraday, where the ozone whole was discovered with the Dobson spectrameter which is still in use today.
-We normally get a good welcome and a tour from the base commander.
+We are welcomed by the base commander who gives us a tour.
 The anchorage is very protected and we moor to the shore in a narrow backwater in the small archipelago of the Argentine Islands.
 This is also the most secure of storm anchorages.
 This is probably the best example of one of the old Peninsula bases that is still functioning.

 Three days would be spent probing south into the Grandidier Channel and possibly into Crystal Sound.
 Since last year's sea ice is very unpredictable, it is never sure how far we can get on the inside passage, so we may have to backtrack and go on the outside via the Pitt Islands where we have good shelter.
 On the outside of the island chain the big icebergs are usually stacked up touching the bottom and breaking up.
 If there is a swell running it is dramatic to see them heaving up and down and not uncommon to see quite a few capsize.